Are you ready to start a business?

 Domain Name: Everyone wants an online presence of their business nowadays.
 Your domain name must be registered so that no one can use it as long as you are using it.

 After you choose a business name, get your business registered.
 The registration of your business depends upon your business location and structure.
-If you have a small business, then the registration process is as easy as registering the business name.
+If you have a small business, the registration process is as easy as writing the business name.

-On the other hand, in some cases, there’s no need to register your business at all.
+On the other hand, there’s no need to register your business at all in some cases.
 If you plan to conduct your business as yourself, using your legal name, then there’s no need to register it.

 8. Open a Business Bank Account and Get a Tax ID